amokhtar/iso_erlang/README.md

 # iso_erlang
 This erlang package allows for fast case-insensitive validation and conversion between ISO Alpha-2, Alpha-3, and Numeric Country Codes.
+It is a partial implementation of ISO conversion and validation.

+It currently covers:
+ * Language: ISO 639 validation and conversion
+ * Country: ISO 3166 validation and conversion

 # Usage:
 To use iso_erlang in your application, you need to define it as a rebar dependency or include it in Erlang's path in another way.
 The hex.pm package can be found [here](https://hex.pm/packages/iso_erlang).